Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 Splendid, right.
 So, for any organisation we build, we need to follow the above organisational definition, built on currently known science, in order to make our organisation both cohesive and coherent in any part of it, as well as on the total of it, to make it awesome.

 Now we have explored both organisations and problem-solving and it is time to combine them.
 Because, if we fail to achieve one or more of the sciences and common sense above, an organisation will clearly have big problems, due to that our abilities have limitations.
 We cannot of course explain exactly what problems an organisation will have, but as you now probably understand the root causes will be the non-fulfilled science already discovered.
 And due to that our definition of our organisation is context independent, the root causes are the same for any organisation.
-It is not until an organisation tries to solve its root cause(s), the different solutions, the different WHATs, it gets context dependent, i.e. we are in one of the domains of complex, complicated or obvious.
+It is not until an organisation tries to dissolve its root cause(s) by SOSD, we are in the Complex domain, redesigning our organisation.

 Let’s take an example with an organisational problem.
 A common problem in agile product development is queues of planned activities on the Kanban board within a sprint.
 Let us examine that thoroughly.
 We actually start one step before the queues, when we have bad flow through our organisation.
 Some organisation does not even ask why they have bad flow, and instead start to control more, more governance, more measurements, etc., which will generate even more and more severe problems, since they are acting on a symptom.